amamina/Variant-Interpretation-Algorithms/README.md

-**This repository contains original written work by the author.
+**Under CC BY-NC-ND 4.0 License © This repository contains original written work by the author.
 The work may be shared for non-commercial purposes with appropriate attribution, but derivative versions or modifications may not be distributed without permission.**